How is my energy bill calculated? – A breakdown of heat network tariffs

 Now, let’s talk about your daily standing charge.
 This fixed daily fee covers the operational expenses associated with running the heat network.
 Regardless of how much energy you use, you'll pay the daily standing charge each day.

-number of days in billing period x (multiplied by) the rate set by heat supplier (£)
+Daily standing charge = | number of days in billing period x (multiplied by) the rate set by heat supplier (£) |

 Comprising of the following main components, your daily standing charge typically includes:

-1. the cost of reading all building landlord meters installed around the network allowing us to monitor system efficiency and heat losses,
+- Insite metering & billing charge - This may cover: our metering & billing fees, the cost of reading all landlord meters around the network allowing us to monitor system efficiency and heat losses, costs associated with remotely collecting your meter reads, and transaction fees charged by the payment platform for every payment made.

 Other costs that may be included in your tariff